On Wednesday I am heading to Germany on a train with two fully-packed bags.

 Copenhagen had somewhat of an Indian summer.
 I was expecting to come back to the doom and gloom that I had known for most of the first half of the year, but I was pleasantly surprised.
 The sun was shining and the temperatures stayed around or even above 20°C. Most beer-drinking was done outside.

-On a weekend in September after most of my roommates had moved out and I didn’t want to sit around an empty house, I took the S-train out to Hillerød to explore Frederiksborg Castle.
+On a weekend in September after most of my roommates had moved out and I didn’t want to sit around in an empty house, I took the S-train out to Hillerød to explore Frederiksborg Castle.
 I grew up in Canada which has a much different history than Europe, so I still get fascinated by castles.

 The castle has a long history, but most recently it burned down in the 1850s and was rebuilt and restored as a museum.
 The Museum of National History highlights Danish royalty and achievements – there are an awful lot of paintings depicting wars won against Sweden.
 But most signage isn’t translated from Danish and the English information available for each room is a bit vague.
 Thankfully, the castle itself is beautifully constructed, so architecture admirers can still enjoy it.

 The real highlight of Frederiksborg is its gardens.
-I visited in the middle of September, so I missed out on the spring flowers and the plants weren’t looking as green as they might have been a few weeks ago.
+I visited in the middle of September, so I missed out on the spring flowers and the plants weren’t looking as green as they might have been a few weeks earlier.

 That didn’t make the views any less beautiful, especially as the sun was going down.